-3.4 Updating Policies
+3.5 Updating Policies

 New security policies are released to managed users as they are published.
 The Endpoint Security Client automatically receives updates at intervals determined by the ESM administrator.
-However, the managed user can check for policy updates anytime if the policy allows it.
+However, the managed user can check for policy updates when entering a new location.